 Law, Charles.
 1992.
 BIDs in Wisconsin: An Interim Report.
 In Action News – Newsletter of the Wisconsin Downtown Action Council.
 June/July.
 (PDF file, 976 kb, 4 pages)

-Law, Chuck.
+Law, Charles.
 2001.
 Business Improvement District (BID) Development in Wisconsin.
 In Let’s Talk Business: Ideas for Expanding Retail and Services in Your Community.
-Madison, WI: Center for Community Economic Development, University of Wisconsin-Extension, Issue 55.
+Madison, WI: Center for Community & Economic Development, University of Wisconsin-Extension, Issue 55.
 March.
 (PDF file, 148 kb)

 Mitchell, Jerry.
 1999.
 Business Improvement Districts and Innovative Service Delivery.
 Arlington, VA: PricewaterhouseCoopers Endowment for the Business of Government, 32 p.
 (PDF, 152 kb)